zichengliao/zuics101-fa17/admin/ta-notes.md

 -   A lab help queue, online at [go.illinois.edu/cs101-labq](go.illinois.edu/cs101-labq).
 The password to clear this queue or remove single students after they have been helped is `101score`.
 If the server goes down, it should restart automatically within a minute unless EWS itself is under preventative maintenance or an outage.

+-   A script to reset Firefox if the system crashes and the browser locks, `reset_firefox` should be available on all student systems.

+-   Guest accounts `cs101-01` through `cs101-05`.
+These will be cleared regularly, so encourage students to save work they wish to keep to their own device or upload the work to Box.

 ##  Office Hours